Quadriffis/immortal-millionaire/5 - phenotype - homeostasis.md

 Entering a ketotic state is done by depriving the body of carbohydtates.
 A ketogenic diet is often 80%+ fats.
 Longer fasts result in ketosis, and thus supply benefits similar to the ketogenic diet.

+### Time restricted feeding

+The human body has an internal clock referred to as the circadian rhythm.
+There are two important factors that help your body callibrate it's clock:

+- The first moment you are exposed to bright light
+- The first moment you use your liver

+Bright light is a 'sunrise' mechanism.
+The liver is used to digest food, but is also impacted by for example coffee.

+There as strong indications that eating within a window that falls in the waking 'daylight' time (e.g. 08:00 to 20:00) has health benefits.

 ## Intermittent fasting

 It takes the body a while to enter recovery mode once you start fasting.
 When you eat something during a fasted state the countdown timer starts anew.